 If you choose to stick with more traditional, heavier gear, you’ll want to fish on the upcurrent/upwind side of the boat.
 The main goal is to make sure the jig is tapping bottom, which means letting out more line every so often as you drift along.
 When the angle of the line exceeds 30 degrees from the rod tip, reel in and repeat the process.
 Also important is keeping the rod tip low to the water, allowing plenty of room to set the hook when you feel a bite.

 Once you hook up, hold the rod at a 90- to 45-degree angle to the water and reel steadily.
 Don’t pump and wind, as this may allow the jig hook to fall out of the haddock’s soft mouth.

-In recent years, the number of codfish on Stellwagen seems to be increasing too, and you’ll likely catch a few while jigging for haddock.
-However, check the regulations before making your trip, as they change often, and you may not be allowed to keep any cod in federal waters.
-This has been the case in the last two seasons.
+In recent years, the number of codfish on Stellwagen seems to be increasing, and you’ll likely catch a few while jigging for haddock.
+However, check the regulations before making your trip, as they change often, and you may not be allowed to keep any.
 If you find yourself hooking a bunch of cod, try moving to a different spot that only contains haddock.

-Also note that all fish racks (carcasses) must be retained if you choose to fillet your haddock on the way to port, so that law-enforcement officials can determine the species and size of the fish if you happen to be inspected.
-The alternative is to leave a portion of skin on each fillet to allow identification.
+Also note that if you choose to fillet your haddock on the way to port, leave a portion of skin on each fillet to allow identification.
+That will allow law-enforcement officials to determine the species and size of the fish if you happen to be inspected.
 Oh, and remember that you’ll need a saltwater fishing license for all anglers over age 16.